Parallel Selected Inversion for Space-Time Gaussian Markov Random Fields: Main results

-The trick can help to reduce the error several-fold, depending on the decay rate of the correlation and the lag distance $l$ (overlap size).
-Typically, larger temporal range would require larger overlaps.
-The situation is similar with the spatial range in a spatial setting, where the overlaps are halo regions around the partition.
-For both cases, one could construct overlapping regions by extending the partition to its neighbors, neighbors of neighbors, and so on.
-One could stop upon reaching the practical range, where the correlation drops significantly.
-A two-dimensional example is shown in Figure \eqref{fig:var:3}.
-For spatio-temporal models, the construction procedure is complicated by differences in correlation drop between spatial and temporal components.
+A good choice of $n_l$ would be the lag, at which correlation drops to zero.
+For discretely indexed temporal 1D problems it is the temporal correlation $r_t$, for spatial 2D problems on a discrete grid it is the spatial correlation $r_s$.
+For spatio-temporal 3D models on a continuous domain, it is more complicated.
 The spatial correlation will not decrease by the same amount as the temporal correlation for the same graph distance.
-A better strategy would be to have separate overlap parameters $l_s$ and $l_t$ based on $r_s$ and $r_t$.
+A better strategy would be to have separate overlap parameters $n_{l,s}$ and $n_{l,t}$ based on graph distance at which $r_s\approx0$ and $r_t\approx0$.
 Although two range parameters interact when the field is non-separable, the actual temporal range is usually smaller than $r_t$.
 In addition, the posterior range tends to be smaller than the prior, as the data introduces some degree of diagonal dominance to the precision matrix.
-This creates unnecessarily larger partitions, but makes the overlap construction somewhat robust, since we always cover the high correlation regions.
-If the partition needs to be as small as possible, the parameter $l$ can be deduced by solving for a few probing vectors as in \citet{tang2012probing}.
+This leads to unnecessarily larger partitions, but makes the overlap construction somewhat robust, since we always cover the high correlation regions.

-Now we present an overlapping version of the RBMC estimator in Algorithm \eqref{alg:var:3}.
-For the sake of simplicity, the algorithm has only one overlap parameter $l$.
-First, denote $N(A_j)$ to be the indices of graph neighbors of $\vect{x}_{A_j}$, i.e. the nodes at an exact distance 1.
-Then we can generate the overlapping regions $B_j$ by extending the original partitions $A_j$ to its neighbor nodes at a distance $l$.
-The separating sets $S_j$ are $l+1$-th order neighbors, computed in a similar fashion.
-Then we proceed with computing marginal variances for overlapping partitions $B_j$.
-At the end of the algorithm, we apply a diagonal partition of unity operator $\vect{P}_{j}$, which selects rows of $\Sigma_{B_jB_j}$ corresponding to indices of non-overlapping $A_j$.
-The two-dimensional example of such extensions and overlaps is illustrated in Figure \eqref{fig:var:3}, where we partition a square region into 4 parts and compute separator for each of them.
+Now we present an overlapping version of the RBMC estimator in Algorithm \ref{alg:var:3}.
+For the sake of simplicity, the algorithm has only one overlap parameter $n_l$.
+First, denote $N(\Omega_p)$ to be the indices of graph neighbors of $\vect{x}_{\Omega_p}$, i.e. the nodes at an exact distance 1.
+Then we can generate the overlapping regions $\Omega_p^*$ by extending the original partitions $\Omega_p$ to its neighbor nodes at a distance $n_l$.
+The separating sets $S_p$ are $(n_l+1)$-th order neighbors, computed in a similar fashion.
+Then we proceed with computing marginal variances for overlapping partitions $\Omega_p^*$.
+At the end of the algorithm, we apply a diagonal partition of unity operator $\vect{P}_{p}$, which selects rows of $\Sigma_{\Omega_p^*\Omega_p^*}$ corresponding to indices of non-overlapping $\Omega_p$.
+The two-dimensional example of such extensions and overlaps is illustrated in Figure \ref{fig:var:3}, where we partition a square region into 4 parts and compute separator for each of them.